nicogv10/Python_Projects_Showcase/README.md

 Nicolas Garcia-Vicente's Data Analyst/Scientist Portfolio

 Introduction
 Welcome to my data analyst/scientist portfolio.
-My name is Nicolas Garcia-Vicente, and I am currently working as a Sr. Financial Analyst and Independent Researcher.
+My name is Nicolas Garcia-Vicente, and I am currently working as a Project Manager and Independent Researcher.
 I have a background in Economics and Statistics, with a B.S. degree from Colorado College.
-With over six years of experience in finance and data analysis roles, I have developed proficiency in Python, SQL, Excel, and Tableau.
+With over ~8 years of experience in data analysis and finance roles, I have developed proficiency in Python, SQL, Excel, and Tableau.
 This portfolio focuses on showcasing my skills as a data analyst/scientist, with all projects implemented in Python.

 Projects
 Here are a few selected projects that highlight my capabilities: